adriendupuis/exercise-cleaner/README.md

 * `--help`: Display usage help
 * `--keep-orig`: Instead of replacing content in file, write a new file with .cleaned added extension.
 * `--keep-tag`: Do not remove tags
+* `--solution`: Compile exercise's solution (by default, it compile the exercise itself)

 Arguments:
 * first argument: step number: clean inside this and higher tags; By default, step 1